dubhais/dubhais/README.md

-Hello, I am Colin, a student at the School of Code's Frontend bootcamp.
+Hello, I am Colin, a coder at the School of Code's Frontend bootcamp.

 I will start on 26th September and due to finish on 2nd February 2023.